 We are going week by week through the gospel of Luke.
-We find ourselves in a brief paragraph from verses 17 to 19 of this sixth chapter.
+We find ourselves in a brief paragraph from verses 17 to 19 of this 6th chapter.
 As I was thinking about the message for this week, I first went to this text and I read the verses.
 And while at first they perhaps seem a bit pedantic, a bit routine, they really overwhelm me.
 And I grabbed pen and I just started writing what was flooding into my mind that basically sort of arose out of these verses.
 Let me read them to you.

-"And He descended with them and stood on a level place; and there was a great multitude of His disciples, and a great throng of people from all Judea and Jerusalem and the coastal region of Tyre and Sidon, who had come to hear Him and to be healed of their diseases; and those who were troubled with unclean spirits were being cured.
+"And He descended with them and stood on a level place, and there was a great multitude of His disciples, and a great throng of people from all Judea and Jerusalem and the coastal region of Tyre and Sidon, who had come to hear Him and to be healed of their diseases; and those who were troubled with unclean spirits were being cured.
 And all the multitude were trying to touch Him for power was coming from Him and healing them all."

 The Scripture is the book about Him.
 The Old Testament is the revelation about His coming.
 The New Testament is the revelation about His arrival.
-And the Bible closes with the book of Revelation which is pre-written history about His return.
+And the Bible closes with the book of Revelation, which is pre-written history about His return.
 Scripture is His story.
 It was He Himself on the road to Emmaus who said to the disciples that He was the theme of Scripture.
 It says that He opened the Scripture and spoke out of it of all the things concerning Himself.
 He is the one prophesied as the seed of the woman who would crush the head of Satan.
 He is the one true sacrifice whose death provides a covering for shameful sinners.
 He is the only one whose death could finally satisfy the justice of God.
 He is the perfect sacrifice that pleases God.
 He is the real ark of safety who was the true refuge for Noah's family to survive the universal judgment of the Flood.
-He is the lion of Judah who shall destroy His enemies and reign forever.
+He is the Lion of Judah who shall destroy His enemies and reign forever.
 He is the true Son of David who will establish the one kingdom of righteousness and salvation on earth and in heaven.
 He is the eternal Son, the eternal King spoken of in the Psalms.
 He is the Redeemer, the Servant, the Deliverer spoken of by the prophets.
 The Old Testament is about Him.
 It anticipates Him.
 It predicts His coming with detail.

 And then the New Testament continues the story.
 The four gospels record His arrival, His birth, His life, His death, His resurrection, His ascension, His coronation.
-And then comes the book of Acts which extends the history of the gospel as it moves out to impact the world.
-The book of Acts is followed by 21 epistles in the New Testament that explain the meaning of His birth, the meaning of His life, the meaning of His teaching and His death and His resurrection and His ascension and His return.
+And then comes the book of Acts, which extends the history of the gospel as it moves out to impact the world.
+The book of Acts is followed by twenty-one epistles in the New Testament that explain the meaning of His birth, the meaning of His life, the meaning of His teaching and His death and His resurrection and His ascension and His return.
 And then comes that final book of Revelation which is the record of His return to judge the ungodly and to reward the righteous, to rule the earth and to create a new heaven and a new earth.
 The Lord Jesus is the theme of Scripture.
 It is a monumental privilege for us to have the biblical record.
 It is the true Word of God.
 It is the divinely inspired account of the life and ministry of the true God in human flesh, the Lord Jesus Christ.
 From beginning to end He is its theme.

-You know me and you know I love the Bible, I love it all the way from, as the little boy said, "Geniuses to Revolution."
+You know me and you know I love the Bible.
+I love it all the way from, as the little boy said, "Geniuses to Revolution."
 I love the Scripture from cover to cover.
 But my favorite part of Scripture are the four gospels because in them is the story of Jesus Christ.
 You can see the glory of God in the Old Testament.
 You can see the attributes of God in the Old Testament.
 You can understand the great acts of God in the Old Testament.
 You can hear the Word of God in the Old Testament.
 But God becomes clear, manifest, revealed in Christ in a way that is even more intimate, more clear, more profound, more comprehensible, more understandable than any Old Testament vision of God.
 The record of that appearance of God in human flesh is contained in Matthew, Mark, Luke and John.
 There we see God in all His glory, all His perfection manifest in Jesus Christ.
 Every page, every paragraph, every line of the gospels is dominated by the incomparable Jesus Christ.
 And that is even true of that brief text I read you a moment ago.
 I want us to look with Luke in those few words at the wonder of His life.
 This is a brief summary, those three verses.
 It doesn't record any event.
 It doesn't record any incident.
 It doesn't record any statements by Jesus.
 It doesn't record any specific miracle.
 There isn't any dialogue here.
 It is a summary.

 Now remember, Luke's gospel was written to reveal and prove that Jesus is the Messiah, God, the Lord, the Savior.
 Luke wrote his gospel to prove that Jesus as God came into the world to preach the forgiveness of sins to all who would repent and believe.
-He came to establish His eternal rule over the souls of men and women who would put their trust in Him and He would eventually extend that rule beyond the souls of men to the whole earth, destroying the power of Satan.
+He came to establish His eternal rule over the souls of men and women who would put their trust in Him and He would eventually extend that rule beyond the souls of men to the whole earth, destroying the power of...of Satan.
 And then in the end He would create a new heaven and a new earth where there is no sin forever.
 Carefully, systematically, Luke is analyzing the life of Jesus to give us irrefutable proof that He is God, that He is Lord, that He is Savior.
 Luke started his gospel with the testimony of heavenly angels, to Zacharias and Elizabeth and then more testimony from heavenly angels to Joseph and Mary.
 And then he followed it up with the testimony of those four people as to the supernatural reality of the coming of Messiah.
 And then came the testimony of Simeon and Anna in the temple who affirmed that the child was indeed the promised Messiah.
-Then came the testimony of the astonishing virgin conception, a young girl becomes pregnant without a man cause the seed is impregnated in her by the Holy Spirit, attesting to the deity of Jesus Christ at very conception.
+Then came the testimony of the astonishing virgin conception, a young girl becomes pregnant without a man because the seed is impregnated in her by the Holy Spirit, attesting to the deity of Jesus Christ at very conception.
 And then Luke gives us the corporate testimony of the angels who gathered in the heavens above the field where the shepherds were and announced to them that the Son of God had been born.
 And then Luke gives us the confirming testimony of the shepherds who heard the angels and confirmed it when they went to see the child.

 And then Luke gives us the testimony of Jesus Himself at the age of twelve who affirms in the temple to the doctors that He is doing His Father's business and He explains that to His own parents.
 He understood Himself to be the Son of God.
 Then Luke follows up with the testimony of the descending Holy Spirit who comes down upon Him at His baptism in an affirmation of His absolute holiness.
 And then out of heaven comes the testimony of God Himself who says, "This is My beloved Son in whom I am well pleased."
-And then Luke gives us the testimony of John the Baptist, the last and greatest prophet of the Old Testament era who declares that Jesus is in fact the Messiah, the Lamb of God who takes away the sin of the world.
-And then Luke gives the testimony of His genealogy, that He did have a right to be the King who sits on David's throne because He came from the royal line, He was a descendant of David and a descendant of Abraham and Shem and Noah, all the way back to Adam.
+And then Luke gives us the testimony of John the Baptist, the last and greatest prophet of the Old Testament era, who declares that Jesus is in fact the Messiah, the Lamb of God who takes away the sin of the world.
+And then Luke gives the testimony of His genealogy; that He did have a right to be the King who sits on David's throne because He came from the royal line.
+He was a descendant of David and a descendant of Abraham and Shem and Noah, all the way back to Adam.